Consonance/consonance/container-admin/README.md

 NOTE: We make the simplfying assumption that the ip address at eth0 of the launcher is reachable from the children.
 If it is different (i.e. a public ip address is preferred, modify sample_params.json in /container-host-bag in the provisioner container before launching jobs)

 Take a look at `/consonance_logs` for daemon and webservice logs in any container

+When developing on the Dockerfile, since there is no way to inherit or inject environment variables, replace the Consonance version with:

+    sed -i 's/2.0-alpha.9/2.0-alpha.10/g' {} \;